vyrjana/DearEIS/documentation/data-set.md

 #### **deareis.api.data.DataSet.get_bode_data**

-Get the data necessary to plot this DataSet as a Bode plot: the base-10 logarithms of the frequencies, the base-10 logarithms of the absolute magnitudes of the impedances, and the negative phase angles/shifts of the impedances in degrees.
+Get the data necessary to plot this DataSet as a Bode plot: the frequencies, the absolute magnitudes of the impedances, and the negative phase angles/shifts of the impedances in degrees.

 ```python
 def get_bode_data(self, masked: Optional[bool] = False) -> Tuple[ndarray, ndarray, ndarray]: